 Banks are where we go to deposit our paychecks, or take out money.
 We go there to get a credit card or mortgage, or to deal with our accounts.
-These days, many of us bank from our phones, rarely paying a visit to our local bank branch.
+These days, many of us take care of financial matters from our phones, rarely paying a visit to a local bank branch.

 Here’s the thing: Banks are critical to the economy.
-The top ten banks in the U.S. hold assets worth nearly $12 trillion.
-And just four of those banks hold the deposits of nearly half the nation’s consumers.
+The top ten financial institutions in the U.S. hold assets worth nearly $12 trillion.
+And just four of those institutions hold the deposits of nearly half the nation’s consumers.

 The banking sector is critical to consumers, as well as to businesses that depend on them to make deposits, or for loans and lines of credit.
 Banks earn money in a variety of ways, including from interest on loans, fees on accounts, and fees for stock and bond trading.

-So when banks report their quarterly earnings, which give a snapshot of a company’s financial health, it will provide you with a picture of how one of the economy’s most critical sectors is performing.
+So when financial institutions report their quarterly earnings, which give a snapshot of a company’s financial health, it will provide you with a picture of how one of the economy’s most critical sectors is performing.

 Bank of America, JPMorgan Chase, Wells Fargo, and Citibank, just reported their second quarter earnings.